This blog post has been updated in Dec 19 to reflect the re-branding of NCOS to ‘Climate Active’.

-The emissions value of exported electricity must be calculated using National Greenhouse Accounts (NGA) factors produced by the Department of Environment and Energy.
+The emissions value of exported electricity must be calculated using National Greenhouse Accounts (NGA) factors produced by the Department of Industry, Science, Energy and Resources (formerly Department of Environment and Energy).
 At this stage, you cannot claim indirect electricity consumption calculated using alternative factors (non-NGA).

 You can download the 2018 scope 2 NGA emissions factors here: http://www.environment.gov.au/climate-change/climate-science-data/greenhouse-gas-measurement/publications/national-greenhouse-accounts-factors-july-2018

 For example, 10,000 kWh of exported electricity generated in NSW and the ACT is worth 8.2 tonnes of carbon dioxide equivalent (CO2-e).
 The following formulas show you how to calculate this: